PhuTurtle/Knes381/do not read me.md

-Why are you reading thisfile >:C
 Ok I forgive you now